khushinim/Melora-Assistant/README.md

 pip install openai
 will work later on ai

-adding more local commands like date and time and joke
+adding more local commands like date and time and joke news

+created seperate modules for commands added reusable function speak in util